 Sheik Training Tips

 - Primary damage-racking moves: jab and forward tilt.
 Sheik’s jab is fast.
 Really fast.
 Its blinding speed can catch opponents off guard.
 Jab is one of Sheik’s most important moves, so be sure to use it often during training.
-Forward tilt is fast, but doesn’t deal much damage.
-However, it links into itself, and can juggle enemies with proper timing.
+Forward tilt is fast but doesn’t deal much damage.
+However, it links into itself and can juggle enemies with proper timing.

-When your Sheik amiibo finally reaches Level 50, her training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters, stages, and situations.
-When you’re all done here, we’ll move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning her into a champion!
+When your amiibo finally reaches Level 50, its training will truly begin.
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-Your amiibo has reached Level 50, and her journey has just begun.
-It’s time to take off the training wheels and really make her great.
-Defense and counterattacks are very important to your amiibo’s success, but her match experience is even more important.
-Your Sheik will need to be exposed to many possible situations she could face in a tournament setting.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
+Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!